ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients

-In this work, we give a complete introduction and description to \texttt{ExTraSS} (EXplosive TRAnsient Spectral Simulator), which was used by \citet{vanbaal2023modelling,vanbaal2024diagnostics}, with the initial grid structure and $\gamma$-ray transport introduced by \citet{jerkstrand2020properties}.
-The code has been expanded to include global radiative transfer coupled to photoionization and photoexcitation, which is explained in detail here, alongside the domain decomposition implementation.
-In a companion paper (van Baal et al., submitted), the upgraded code is applied to the H-rich $9.0\,M_\odot$ model from \citet{stockinger2020three}.
+In this work, we give a complete introduction and description to \texttt{ExTraSS} (EXplosive TRAnsient Spectral Simulator), \txtred{earlier versions of which were} used by \vBPI23 and \vBPII24, with the initial grid structure and $\gamma$-ray transport introduced by \Jerk20.
+The code has \txtred{here} been expanded to include global radiative transfer coupled to photoionization and photoexcitation, which is explained in detail, alongside the domain decomposition implementation.
+In a companion paper \txtred{\vBPIII25}, the upgraded code is applied to the H-rich $9.0\,M_\odot$ model from \citet{stockinger2020three}.

 The paper is structured as follows: in Section~\ref{sec:methods}, we outline the different components of \texttt{ExTraSS} one by one, starting with the $\gamma$-ray transport and finishing with the radiative transfer and domain decomposition.
-In Section~\ref{sec:validation} we validate the stability and robustness of \texttt{ExTraSS} in its full form.
-In Section~\ref{sec:discussion} we explore some alternative approaches to the radiative transfer communication and discuss future code updates.
+In Section~\ref{sec:validation} we validate the stability and robustness of \texttt{ExTraSS} in its full form\txtred{, with Section~\ref{ssec:codecompare} specifically comparing how \texttt{ExTraSS} holds up compared to previous work and a benchmark testcase.} In Section~\ref{sec:discussion} we explore \txtred{the robustness of \texttt{ExTraSS},} some alternative approaches to the radiative transfer communication\txtred{,} and discuss future code updates.
 Our conclusion is given in Section~\ref{sec:conclusion}.